SoftwareImpacts/SIMPAC-2023-33/README.md

 The field data are either written in csv format to one file per MPI process, the ending of which (after an underscore) corresponds to the process number, as described above.
 This is the simplest solution for smaller simulations and a portable way that also works fast and is straightforward to analyze.
 Or, the option strictly recommended for larger write operations, in binary format with a single file per output step.
 Raw bytes are written to the files as they are in memory.
-This option is more performant and achieved with MPI IO.
+This option is more performant and achieved with _MPI IO_.
 However, there is no guarantee of portability; postprocessing/conversion is required.
 The step number is the file name.
 A `SimResults` folder is created in the chosen output directory if it does not exist and therein a folder named after the starting timestep of the simulation (in the form `yy-mm-dd_hh-MM-ss`) is created.